-1. Record behaviors / incidents on appropriate documents and implement modification strategies.

-- 2. If behaviors or incidents increase in severity or frequency teachers will notify Program Leader and meet with legal guardians to discuss strategies used to modify behaviors and identify changes needed to support success. - 3.
+- 1. Record behaviors / incidents on appropriate documents and implement modification strategies. - 2.
+If behaviors or incidents increase in severity or frequency teachers will notify Program Leader and meet with legal guardians to discuss strategies used to modify behaviors and identify changes needed to support success. - 3.
 If behaviors persist Program Leader meets with legal guardian to obtain consent to confer with external supports including: County specific intermediate unit, STARs technical support, contracted consultant (Elwyn, etc), behavior specialist and or existing team supporting the child / family. - 4.
 If behaviors continue Program Leader will meet with legal guardian to discuss whether suspension is required to maintain safety while external supports are put in place.
-An action plan is at this point required and must be shared with legal guardians, teacher, Program Leader, and other school supports. - 5.
+An action plan is at this - 5. point required and must be shared with legal guardians, teacher, Program Leader, and other school supports. - 6.
 Implement proposed action plan with use of external supports.
-Evaluate effectiveness in thirty (30) days Additional legal guardian conference to share resources to alternate providers as well as progress and challenges for the child. - 6.
+Evaluate effectiveness in thirty (30) days Additional legal guardian conference to share resources to alternate providers as well as progress and challenges for the child. - 7.
 Post 30 days of implementation of action plans a reevaluation should take place and a decision to refer (expel) if necessary, or to modify the action plan will be made.
 All observations, and leadership support must be in place prior to the suspension or expulsion of any child.
 Meetings should include the teacher and the school or ELC Program Leader.
+GPY will offer assistance in accessing services and finding an alternative placement if a referral is warranted.